What are some best practices for securing my AWS account and its resources?

 - Use IAM users for day-to-day access to your account.
-If you're the only person accessing the account, see Creating your first IAM admin user and user group.
+If you're the only person accessing the account, see Create an administrative user.

 - Eliminate the use of root access keys.
-Instead, rotate them to IAM access keys, and then remove unused access keys.
+For more information see Best practices for managing AWS access keys.

 - Use an MFA device for the root user of your account.

 For more information, see Safeguard your root user credentials and don't use them for everyday tasks.